Shreveport police: Argument between two women ends in stabbing

 SHREVEPORT, La.
 (KTAL/KMSS) – Shreveport police are investigating a late Sunday morning stabbing that injured a woman.

 Just before 11:30 a.m.
-Sunday, Shreveport police were dispatched on a welfare call in the Market Street/Airport Drive area.
+Sunday, Shreveport police were dispatched on a welfare call in the 100 block of Market Street.

 When they arrived, officers found a woman suffering from a stab wound to an arm.
 She was treated at the scene by Shreveport Fire Department EMTs and was later taken to a local hospital by private vehicle.

-The preliminary investigation revealed that an argument between two women escalated and one of the women stabbed the other.
-She left the scene before officers arrived.
+The preliminary investigation revealed that an argument between two women escalated, and one of the women stabbed the other with a kitchen knife, police said.

-A resident at the home where the altercation took place identified the alleged suspect to police and was taking them to where it is believed she lives.
+Officers say they have identified a suspect who left the scene in a tan or brown Buick sedan and had a 2-year-old child in the car with her.